Stop Creditors Now: The Automatic Stay Gives You Relief From Your Creditors.

 This is where the rubber meets the road.
 It’s why you filed bankruptcy in the first place.
 But what is it, how long does it last, what does it apply to?
 What happens if creditors ignore it?

 First, let’s discuss what is perhaps the most powerful tool of the entire bankruptcy code: 11 U.S. Code § 362.
 The automatic stay is an injunction that goes into effect automatically upon filing bankruptcy.
 This is what stops creditors dead in their tracks and prohibits them from taking any type of action against a debtor.
 Think of it like a force field against debt collectors.
 It protects you against foreclosure, garnishment, lawsuits, auto repossessions, utility disconnection and prohibits creditors from contacting you by phone, mail or any other methods.

 The answer depends on what type of Bankruptcy you file.
 If you file a Chapter 7 you will generally receive your discharge in about 90 days at which point the automatic stay will be lifted.
 Any debts not discharged in your bankruptcy like student loans or certain taxes will be able to resume collection activities.
 If you file a Chapter 13 you will receive your discharge anywhere between 36 to 60 months (three to five years).

-There are a few exceptions.
+What’s a rule without exceptions?
 If you owe child support or alimony, filing a bankruptcy will not stop your obligation to pay this.
-If you are behind on rent and an eviction proceeding has already begun, a bankruptcy can wipe out what you owe, but it will not protect you from eviction.
-If you have any type of criminal proceedings, those will be unaffected as well.
+Additionally, if you are behind on rent and an eviction proceeding has already begun, a bankruptcy can wipe out what you owe, but it will not protect you from eviction.
+Finally, if you have any type of criminal proceedings, those will be unaffected as well.

 If you have questions about Chapter 7 or Chapter 13 Bankruptcy, please give us a call at 785-379-3600 for a FREE Consultation over the phone, in person or you can email us now.